codelation/blocky/README.md

 ### Active Admin

-Block registers the content blocks with [Active Admin](http://activeadmin.info) to provide the editing interface for your content blocks.
+Blocky registers the content blocks with [Active Admin](http://activeadmin.info) to provide the editing interface for your content blocks.
 Everything works best if you are using Active Admin and if `current_admin_user` is used to return an authenticated user who can manage the content blocks when signed in.